 Senior time gets consumed by interpretation work.
 Leaders spend their days in meetings explaining what the numbers mean, when their time would be better spent on decisions that actually require their judgment.

-So what happens?
+Not because the dashboards are bad.
+A dashboard shows you that a number is red.
+It doesn’t tell you why, or what to do about it.
 People look at dashboards, notice problems, and then the synthesis process begins anyway.
 Pull additional context.
 Schedule a meeting.
 Build a spreadsheet that combines what the dashboard shows with what it doesn’t.
-The dashboard is a starting point, not an answer.

 The cost